 If you’re feeling more adventurous, you could use it as the first leg of a Melbourne to Adelaide drive!
 With towns such as Lorne, Port Campbell and Apollo Bay all on the Great Ocean Road, it’s a good option if you want to see as much as you can!

 One of the best Melbourne day trips is to visit Phillip Island.
 If you have a car it’s easy to drive there, otherwise, you can use public transport and hop on a ferry to reach the island.

 Once you’re there, you’ll find a range of things to do on Phillip Island.
 The most popular and well-known is the Penguin Parade.
 Each night at sunset you can witness little penguins emerging from the shore and returning to their nests after a busy day fishing.

 It’s an incredible sight and one of the most popular activities in Australia.
 Be sure to book a tour or ticket in advance so you don’t miss out!

-As well as this, if you think the best time to travel to Australia is when there is a sporting event on, then you want to visit Phillip Island in October to see the Australian motorcycle Grand Prix.
+As well as this, if you think the best time to travel to Australia is when there is a sporting event, then you want to visit Phillip Island in October to see the Australian Motorcycle Grand Prix.
 This is an amazing spectacle and worth every penny if you’re an avid petrolhead.